-Teenagers Professional Hygiene Cleaning
+Adolescent Professional Hygiene Cleaning

-Teenagers can be tough on their teeth.
+Adolescents can be tough on their teeth.
 They may be so busy with school, jobs, athletics and social activities that it’s difficult to find time to brush.
 They also tend to eat a lot of junk food.
 Combine the two and you’ve got a situation ripe for DENTAL DECAY.
 Not surprisingly, this is the time when many children develop a lot of cavities.